Kelly England takes over nyc

 For the real New York experience, Ralph Lauren’s story is a real life American Dream.
 A tale of ambition and self-invention, its hero has often been compared to F. Scott Fitzgerald’s Jay Gatsby—a character, not coincidentally, that Lauren clothed for the 1974 movie The Great Gatsby.
 The Ralph Lauren Flagship is a dream (888 Madison Ave,10021).

 Image Credits.
-Mike Ruiz, Styling Krtistine Kilty, Makeup Gregg Brockington, Hair Niko Weddle, Direction, Enrique Cherubini and Anfonso Anton Cornelis.
+Mike Ruiz, Styling Kristine Kilty, Makeup Gregg Brockington, Hair Niko Weddle.

 Kelly England wearing Ralph Lauren, Dolce & Gabbana, Victoria Hayes Collection and Roger Vivier.